 What is a token?

 A token is a digital asset that represents rights in respect of an application built on a blockchain protocol.
 The owner of the token has the ability to access, use, receive the benefit of or transfer those rights.
+For example, Basic Attention Token is a decentralized application built on the Ethereum protocol, and the BAT is the token related to usage on that dApp.

 What would it look like if I saw one?